Frequently Asked Questions

 Is there a tour guide or schedule?

-The Moogseum is a self-guided tour with an overview of the exhibits provided by the staff at the ticket counter.
+The Moogseum is a self-guided experience with an overview of the exhibits provided by the staff at the ticket counter.

 No, photography and videography are not allowed in the exhibit area.
-In the Moogseum Store you have the option to Take a Selfie With Bob which features a large portrait of Bob, painted by local artist Dustin Spagnola, and our Minimoog sofa.
+In the Moogseum Store, we welcome guests to take photos on our Minimoog sofa behind which features a large portrait of Bob, painted by local artist Dustin Spagnola.

 The Moogseum does not have its own parking facility.
 There are several parking decks nearby, as well as metered street parking.
 For more information about city parking decks visit Park In a Parking Garage.
-The garage closest to the Moogseum is the Rankin Avenue Garage.
 For real-time counts of open spots in Asheville parking decks visit Where’s Parking?

 Can I volunteer for the Moogseum or the Bob Moog Foundation?